linjujose/chefrecipes/README.md

 Steps:

+* Create a home route

+* Add bootstrap framework to the app

-* Generate CRUD for recipes
+* Generate CRUD for chef recipes

 * TDD confidence